danroot/llm-astrophotography-rigs-summary/README.md

 # Using LLMs to Run Astrophotography Rigs

-**Yes.** Hobbyists and researchers actively use LLMs (Gemini, ChatGPT, Claude, etc.) to help run astrophotography rigs—from sequencing/troubleshooting to direct hardware control and full autonomous observation pipelines.
+Hobbyists and researchers actively use LLMs (Gemini, ChatGPT, Claude, etc.) to help run astrophotography rigs—from sequencing/troubleshooting to direct hardware control and full autonomous observation pipelines.

 ## Hobbyist examples